1973 Indianapolis 500: Finish

 In quick succession, seven cars dropped out between laps 91 and 101, including Bobby Unser, A. J. Foyt (in George Snider's car), and Dick Simon.
 The race finally reached the halfway point, and became official upon the completion of lap 101.
 By this time, only eleven cars were still running, just two on the lead lap.
 Gordon Johncock was leading and Bill Vukovich II had climbed all the way up to second position.
 Track officials began assembling victory lane, as dark skies were looming, evening was soon approaching, and they did not expect the race to go the full distance.
+There was brief confusion over scoring, and officials were sent to bring Vukovich's wife, Joyce, to victory lane.
+Vukovich refused to come down until her husband had been confirmed the winner, during which it was discovered that scoring had briefly been interrupted after someone accidentally kicked out a power cable.

 Jerry Karl, after about two hours of repairs in the pits, rejoined the race running over 100 laps down.
 He was able to move up to 26th place.

 On the 129th lap a light rain began to fall, and the yellow light came on with Gordon Johncock leading.
 Only eleven cars were still on the track.
-After 133 laps, at about 5:30 p.m., the rain started to fall much harder, forcing the red flag to come out.
+After 133 laps, at about 5:30 p.m., the rain started to fall much harder, forcing the fourth and final red flag to come out.
 Although officials had not yet decided to call the race, it was obvious to everyone that the race was over; when the rain came, it was near-dusk, and the track was soon "lost" to the moisture, necessitating a lengthy drying period, which the remaining daylight would not provide.
 Johncock's Patrick Racing crew began to celebrate, along with a post-race winner's interview with a mostly despondent co-owner Andy Granatelli.
 Minutes after Granatelli's interview, officials declared the race complete, with Johncock the winner.
 Johncock led the most laps with a total of 64.